mygreentae/mygreentae.github.io/index.md

 # About Me

 Hi!
-I am Leighanna Pipatanangkura.
-I am currently in the overwhelming phase of preparing to apply for PhD programs in Computer Science with a focus on NLP and machine learning.
-I completed my BS in Computer Science and a BA in East Asian Studies with a a minor in Linguistics, followed by an MS in Human Language Technology at the University of Arizona.
+I’m Leighanna Pipatanangkura.
+I completed my BS in Computer Science and a BA in East Asian Studies with a minor in Linguistics, followed by an MS in Human Language Technology at the University of Arizona.
+I have a deep passion for technology and computers, constantly exploring how they work and how to make them better.
+While my primary interests lie in explainable AI, Natural Language Processing (NLP), language generation, and decision making, I strive to be well-rounded and knowledgeable in all aspects of technology.
-I am primarily interested in research as well as in industry roles in machine learning engineering or software development.

-My primary research interests lie in explainable AI, Natural Language Processing (NLP), language generation, and decision making.
-My goal is to further explore these topics and contribute to the cutting-edge research that bridges the gap betwen AI models and human understanding.

-Outside my academic and professional pursuits, I enjoy crochet, playing rhythm games, and hanging with my dogs (Chip-Chip and Dale).
+Outside of my academic and professional pursuits, I enjoy crocheting, playing rhythm games—especially osu!, and spending time with my dogs, Chip-Chip and Dale.

-I am eager to connect with potential advisors, collaborator, and fellow researcher.
-Feel free to reach out to discuss reearch oportunities or any exciting projects in the realm of Computer Science, AI, and NLP.
+I’m eager to connect with others who share my interests or simply just want to chat.
+Please feel free to drop me an email or a message!

 ---